 Conversely, pessimistic merchants are worried about the election of Donald Trump as president (not surprising considering more than half of SMB owners voted for Hillary Clinton), the health of the local economy, and local business regulations.

 Our study also dove into how New Mexico’s small business owners feel about big policy issues like Obamacare repeal and tax reform.
 Read our full report below.

 Did you enjoy “New Mexico: #8 for small business optimism”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.